-With these seven apps, your device will know exactly what you want, when you want it, so you'll spend a lot less time swiping and tapping, and a lot more time actually getting things done.
-Best of all, every single app on this list is free.
+With these eight apps, your device will know exactly what you want, when you want it, so you'll spend a lot less time swiping and tapping, and a lot more time actually getting things done.